mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

   self.assertEqual(150.0, initial_score)
 ```

 What does that test do?
 It retrieves a "score" for a user with the name `joe123` and verifies that the user's score is 150.
-With no other knowledge of this code, you should have the following questions:
+At this point, you should have the following questions:

 1. Where did the `joe123` account come from?
 1. Why do I expect `joe123`'s score to be 150?